Sections in this Topic

 Collaborative consulting is not a discovery, development, or trademarked service of this author.
 The general concept has been around in one form or another for several decades, ranging from Carl Rogers’ collaborative approach to psychotherapy to full explanations in Peter Block’s seminal book on consulting, Flawless Consulting.

 This topic gives the reader the basic guidelines and resources to begin understanding the process.
 However, to master the process, the reader should practice applying the guidelines, ideally under the guidance of an already highly experienced consultant.

 |See a video about the collaborative approach to consulting, including description, benefits, cycles, shared and individual responsibilities, and collaborating with busy clients.
 From the Consultants Development Institute.|

 A traditional view of consultants is that they are experts who largely work alone in their client’s organizations.
-They do some very complex analysis, generate highly technical recommendations and then bestow them upon clients — for the clients to implement later on, somehow.
+They do some very complex analyses, generate highly technical recommendations, and then bestow them upon clients — for the clients to implement later on, somehow.